 The Bank of Ghana has actually said the anticipated execution of the reserve bank digital currency will not interrupt or adversely affect the operations of mobile money operators.
 Rather, the reserve bank anticipates the digital currency to improve the effectiveness of Ghana & #x 2019; s settlement systems along with to & #x 201C; fast-track cross border trade. & #x 201D;

 CBDC to Complement Mobile Money

-For the central bank, one of the critical principle[s] guiding the roll-out of the e-cedi is to complement already existing mobile money operations.
-[The] e-cedi will not supplant already existing platforms, but rather enhance mobile money services, making it more vibrant and efficient.
+For the reserve bank, one of the critical concept [s] directing the roll-out of the e-cedi is to match currently existing mobile cash operations.
+[The] e-cedi will not supplant currently existing platforms, however rather improve mobile money services, making it more lively and efficient.

-Register your email here to get a weekly update on African news sent to your inbox:
+Register your e-mail here to get a weekly update on African news sent to your inbox:

 What are your ideas on this story?
 Let us know what you believe in the remarks area below.